alexyin0978/chihkaiyin.blog/post/beginners-vitest-with-react.md

 So we don’t have to do the cleanup each time!

-That’s it for our very basic UI test.

 ![fig_8.png](/post/beginners-vitest-with-react/fig_8.png)

-That’s it for the basic UI testing.
+That’s it for the basic UI test.
 Feel free to checkout the [branch `case/UI` repo here](https://github.com/alexyin0978/vitest-starter/tree/case/UI).

 Now we can dive into testing our global component: `SearchBar.tsx` .